ploigos/argocd-tekton-reference/docs/README.md

 #### Actions to Take

-1. Open the OpenShift Admin Console
+1. Open the OpenShift Admin Console.
-2. Create the ArgoCD Application CR
+2. Create the ArgoCD Application CR.
    1. Click the (+) icon at the top of the OpenShift Admin Console to create a resource.
    2. Copy and paste the contents of [everything.yml](https://github.com/ploigos/openshift-pipelines-quickstart/blob/main/argo-cd-apps/app-of-apps/everything.yml).
 3. Open the ArgoCD console to verify that the app-of-apps application and dependent applications were created.